oracle-samples/cloud-asset-fusion-serverless-vbcs-sample/vbcs/README.md

 This directory contains a exploded VBCS export (zip) file.
-You can download a binary zip file from git releases or recreate the zip file from the `CloudNativeSaaSVBCS` directory.
+You can download a binary zip file from git releases or recreate the zip file from the `vbcs` directory.

 Make sure the `package.json` file is in the root of the resulting zip file.